What is the World Darts Championship prize money?

 World Darts Championship: Michael Smith says he doesn’t want to be ‘former world champion’

-England’s Michael Smith is defending his title, with the World Darts Championship entering the final stages at Alexandra Palace.
-Smith won last year’s tournament, beating Michael van Gerwen 7-4 in the final to lift the trophy for the first time, and he’ll be keen to repeat that success this year.
+Defending champion Michael Smith is out and there will be a different name on the trophy this year, with the World Darts Championship entering the final stages at Alexandra Palace.
+Smith won last year’s tournament, beating Michael van Gerwen 7-4 in the final to lift the trophy for the first time but fell to Chris Dobey in the last 16 this time round.

-That won’t be an easy task as 96 players take part in the prestigious championship hoping for their shot at glory.
-As runner-up back in January, Van Gerwen is seeded second – behind Smith – for this competition with Luke Humphries third but some of the contenders have tumbled, including two-time world champion Peter Wright, who was stunned in the second round pre-Christmas, while Gerwyn Price also suffered a shock at the hands of Brendan Dolan.
+We’re reaching the business end after 96 players took part in the prestigious championship hoping for their shot at glory.
+As runner-up back in January, Van Gerwen is seeded second but must now be favourite for this competition with Luke Humphries third and also in at short odds.

+Another of other pre-tournament contenders have joined Smith in tumbling out though, including two-time world champion Peter Wright, who was stunned in the second round pre-Christmas, while Gerwyn Price also suffered a shock at the hands of Brendan Dolan.

-World Matchplay champion Nathan Aspinall and 16-year-old sensation Luke Littler, who has lit up the tournament with a level of play far beyond his years, are also contending for the title.
+The 16-year-old sensation Luke Littler, meanwhile, has lit up the tournament with a level of play far beyond his years, and is also contending for the title having reached the last-16.

 Here’s everything you need to know about the World Darts Championship, plus find the latest tips here.